-In this national report for Italy, formal educational opportunities for adults with learning disabilities are first presented, followed by their options after finishing formal education and the offer of lifelong learning available to them.
-Finally, the questionnaire results for Italy are presented.
+In national report Italy formal ways of education for adult persons with intellectual disabilities are first presented, what are their options after finishing formal education and the offer of lifelong learning for them.
+Last, the questionnaire results for Italy are presented.
 The questionnaire was conducted among families that have Adult Family Members with Intellectual Disabilities (AFMID).

-3.1 SCHOOLING AND TRAINING FOR ADULTS WITH LEARNING DISABILITIES IN ITALY
+3.1 SCHOOLING AND TRAINING FOR ADULT PERSONS WITH INTELLECTUAL DISABILITIES IN ITALY

-In Italy, education and training are a right, but also a duty.
-The State guarantees everybody the right to education and training up to the age of 18, for 12 years from the beginning of the first class of the Primary School.
+In Italy education and training are a right, but also a duty.
+The State assures all the right to education and training up to the age of 18 and still for 12 years from the beginning of the first class of the Primary School.

-The children who have a certified disability also have the right, to enroll in a nursery.
-Moreover, children who are certified at risk (in accordance with paragraph 3d of art.
-3d Law No. 104 of 1992) have the right to priority access to the public services in the municipality of residence.
+The children who have a certified disability have the right, and not just a simple possibility, to enrol in the nursery.
+Moreover, children who are certified in a situation of gravity (in accordance with paragraph 3d of art.
+3d Law No. 104 of 1992) have the right to priority in the access to the public services of the municipal nests of the municipality of residence.